sporeprotocol/spore-sdk/packages/core/README.md

 - `fromInfos`: Specifies where to collect capacity for transaction construction.
 - `config`: Specifies the config of the SDK.
 - `changeAddress`: Specifies the change cell's ownership.
+- `capacityMargin`: Specifies the capacity margin of the live cluster.
+When "useCapacityMarginAsFee" is true, this prop should not be included in the props.
+- `useCapacityMarginAsFee`: Specifies whether to pay fee with the target cluster cell's capacity margin, if not, the transaction will be paid with capacity collected from the fromInfos, default to "true".
+- `updateOutput`: Specifies a callback function to update the target spore output as needed.

 **Example**